hasanmn/my-tikz-collection/README.md

 # Personal Tikz Collectioin
-Basically this project is intended to save my personal Tikz collections.
-But if anyone find this useful, I am more than happy.
+This project is intended to save my personal Tikz collections.
+But if anyone finds this useful, I am more than happy.